×

 Arrival and seating etiquette

 Punctuality is vital when attending a funeral.
 Arriving late can disrupt proceedings and cause distress to the family and other funeral-goers.
 Upon arrival, it’s customary to maintain a quiet and composed demeanour.
+Observing funeral seating etiquette is an important part of overall funeral manners.
 Seating is usually arranged with close family members at the front, so follow the ushers’ guidance or observe where others are sitting to avoid occupying reserved spaces.

 If the funeral is taking place in a large hall or church, it’s best not to sit too far back.
 If some seats are left unfilled, the close family may feel isolated and the clergy may find it difficult to be heard by all attendees.